Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Can Your Body Absorb 2 Scoops of Protein?

 You may have heard that the amount of protein that can be absorbed in a single sitting is in some way limited, with an excess beyond that amount essentially “wasted.”

-Eventually, ingested protein will be absorbed into and circulated throughout the body.
+That said, ingested protein will eventually be absorbed into and circulated throughout the body.

 In summary, the most important consideration is ensuring sufficient daily total protein intake.
 Next, spreading that total intake fairly evenly over the meals for the day (ideally 3-5, but as little as 2 or as many as 6) is recommended.

 This study takes the recommendation even further, suggesting a maximum of 0.55g of protein per kg of body weight per meal (0.25g per pound of body weight per meal).

 For a person weighing 150lbs (68kg), this would be a maximum of 37g of protein per meal (1.5 scoops of protein powder).
 If this person had a daily protein target of 150g, this would mean 4 meals with 37g at each meal.

 - Is It Okay To Go Over Protein Macros?